gjmurakami-10gen/congo/README.md

 # Congo

-Congo is a bunch of C code to help write utilities.
+Congo is a set of Coroutine based class libraries to help write concurrent systems.

 BSON support is provided via libbson and is bundled with this project.